coder/wsep/internal/proto/README.md

 # Protocol

-Each Message is represented as a single WebSocket message.
+Each message is represented as a single WebSocket message.
 A newline character separates a JSON header from the binary body.

 Some messages may omit the body.